-Herbicides are best used as a barrier to weeds, as opposed to an attempt to kill weeds.
-Post-emergent herbicides take the form of sprays that attach to the surface of the weed.
+Herbicides are best used as a barrier to lawn weeds, as opposed to an attempt to kill them.
+Postemergent herbicides take the form of sprays that attach to the surface of the weed.
 Mowing the yard can impact the effectiveness of applying an herbicide.
 Successful use of the herbicide requires proper application.
 Always read the instructions on your choice of herbicides before applying the chemical to the yard.